kconger/MiSTer_web2rgbmatrix/README.md

 Copy linux/web2rgbmatrix folder to root of your MiSTer_Data partition.

 Copy your GIF files into the web2rgbmatrix/gifs/ directory.
 Name the gif you want to use for the core, CoreName.gif.
-The [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) project has a nice set of GIFs you can use.
+I've included some static core logos that have been properly formatted.
+The [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) project has a nice set of Animated GIFs you can use as well.

 Add the following to the bottom of MiSTer_Data/linux/user-startup.sh